gluesql/glues/README.md

 ```

 We're working on making Glues available through more package managers soon.
 For now, installing via Cargo is the way to go.

+## License

+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](https://github.com/gluesql/glues/blob/main/LICENSE) file for details.